 Bring your pet by today to talk to a veterinarian about the benefits of having your puppy or adult pet neutered!
 Let us alleviate your concerns and assure you that neutering your pet is the best option for his continued health and safety.

-Call us at 210-650-3141 with any questions about having your pup neutered and ask us for a quote for our safe neuter procedure.
+Call us at 210-650-3141 with any questions about having your pup neutered or how the procedure is done.
 Or schedule an appointment for your dog’s neuter today!

 Open 7am – 11pm, 7 days a week, we’re here to help you take the best care of your pet!
 Whether for emergency care, wellness visit, or routine surgeries, we want to provide you and your dog the Best Care Anywhere!